engineerping/EDA-AI-AGENT/README_en.md

 ---

-> Describe your circuit in natural language — AI handles component selection, schematic generation, and ERC validation, with live preview in the browser.
+> Describe your circuit in natural language — AI analyzes requirements through multi-turn dialogue, automatically selects components, generates a .kicad_sch formatted schematic text file, then validates it via kicad-cli.
+The final schematic is previewed directly in the browser and can also be opened in the KiCad software.
+For more on KiCad, the most popular open-source EDA (Electronic Design Automation) software, see https://www.kicad.org/.

 </div>